alliemeetsfungi/QIIME2_Help/QIIME2_SOP.md

 ## STEP 8: Taxonomic Assignment To Features
 Using the Qiime artifact created by DADA2 (feature-rep-seqs.qza) containing the sequences associated with each identified feature (representative sequences) as the input file, these sequences can be used for BLAST searching each features taxonomic association.
 <br><br>For each database, run unnassigned sequences with 95%, 90%, and 80% identities.
 This allows for higher rates of taxonomic assignment by loosening the sequence consensus calling requirements for each database.
 If you want to use multiple databases to assign as many taxa as possible, start with BLAST searching the sequences through the database believed to provide the most assignments at all three query coverage targets first, then run the remainder of the unassigned sequences through the next best database.
-The code below shows an example of how to do this with two databases, however this can performed with additional databases (i.e., 3 or more) if needed!
+The code below shows an example of how to do this with two databases, however this can performed with additional databases (i.e., 3 or more) if needed!<br><br>
+**WARNING:** Taxonomic assignment using the first database can take anywhere from **2-4 hours** depending on how much processing power your computer has (if running QIIME 2 on your local drive) and how large your data set is.
+The subsequent database searches are much faster (finish within minutes).<br><br>
 <br><br>**Database ONE**
 <br><ins>95% Identity</ins>
 <br>First blast search will be run with all parameters at the default (NEED TO CHECK THIS), except setting the percent identity (--p-perc-identity) to 95% (0.95)